DemianWright/io_scene_blb/README.md

 Value | Description
 ------|------------
 Bounds | Brick name is defined in the **Bounds** object after the bounds definition token, separated with a whitespace character.
-Cannot be manually set in the export file dialog.
+Export file dialog is only used set to directory.
 (Default)
 File | Brick name is the same as the file name.
 Can be manually set in the export file dialog.

 #### Export Only ####